 However, with lessons learned and storms weathered, the brand went from strength to strength.

 At the end of 1994, the new cranks, (the Big Foot) made their mark, and Tune became the bearing supplier to the prestigious US manufacturer ‘Klein,’ finally establishing itself as an international precision brand.

-From here, Uli, turned his attention to hubs and wheels.
-As rotating mass, every gram saved in these components pays large dividends, and by marrying his attention to precision, with his obsession over the lightweight, his high-tech, ultra-light hubs proved to be far ahead of their competitors: featherweight, but tough enough to withstand the great forces being put through them.
+From here, Uli turned his attention to hubs and wheels.
+As a rotating mass, every gram saved in these components pays large dividends, and by marrying his attention to precision, with his obsession over the lightweight, his high-tech, ultra-light hubs proved to be far ahead of their competitors: featherweight, but tough enough to withstand the great forces being put through them.
 Their consistency and quality allowed them to survive the lightweight construction boom and bust of the late nineties.
 Uli’s secret?
 Drawing on nature for inspiration.

-In the years following, Tune found some prominent supporters; pros likes Jan Ulrich, Mike Kluge, Sabine Spitz and the Fumic brothers came to heartily endorse lightweight products, and even the skeptics have come to see the light!
+In the years following, Tune found some prominent supporters; pros likes Jan Ulrich, Mike Kluge, Sabine Spitz, and the Fumic brothers came to heartily endorse lightweight products, and even the skeptics have come to see the light!

-Sporting Tune hubs, cranks, quick-releases and seatpost, Marcus Klaumann was a downhill King for many years.
-The fourteen time German champion, and Junior world champion, demonstrated that lightweight Tune products could withstand even the harshest tests.
+Sporting Tune hubs, cranks, quick-releases and Seatpost, Marcus Klaumann was a downhill King for many years.
+The fourteen-time German champion and Junior world champion demonstrated that lightweight Tune products could withstand even the harshest tests.

 Tune meanwhile, a veteran of this precision lightweight construction, is celebrating its 25th year.